joshkitt/cloud-certification/aws/aws-csaa.md

 - Dead letter queue - after certain retries, message will go to dead letter queue
 - Long Polling - can be configured from 1 second to 20 seconds (preferred)
     - Can save money because of fewer API calls - increase efficiency
+    - __Set ReceiveMessageWaitTimeSeconds to a number greater than zero__
 - FIFO Queue
     - Offers deduplication by id
     - Name must end with .fifo